 Bicistronic vector platform

 With the S1-S3 variant technology, we can co-express separate DNA sequences for the S1-S3 variant and the lysosomal enzyme in the same cell to create M6P-rich lysosomal enzymes.
-While this is a significant advancement, it has two shortfalls that we have been working to address:
+While this is a significant advancement, we took science one step further.

 Our molecular biologists have done some phenomenal work and have created this bicistronic platform.
 Using this platform, we have already created six lysosomal enzymes rich in M6P content.